 The alert management should distinguish between unacknowledged and acknowledged alarms or warnings.
 A caution should be indicated by a steady visual indication.
 No acknowledgement should be necessary for a caution.

 IMO Performance Standards (MSC.252(83)) state that for each task it is used for, the INS should fulfil the relevant modules of the performance standards for standalone equipment for the task.
-An INS display being used for route monitoring will be subject to the ECDIS performance standards, and therefore the relevant INS display will have largely the same limitations and challenges described in clause C-5.1.
+An INS display being used for route monitoring will be subject to the ECDIS performance standards, and therefore the relevant INS display will have largely the same limitations and challenges described in clause Error!
+Reference source not found..
 The potential availability of other workstations in an INS allows manufacturers somewhat more flexibility in designing solutions, but this is limited by human factors constraints related to compatibility and divided attention.

 Given the complexity of the issues and the necessity for compatibility, this document does not distinguish between INS and ECDIS displays for the purpose of harmonised portrayal.
 If the data products are shown on the same screen, the same rules apply for INS and ECDIS displays, and the treatment should be the same for INS as for ECDIS.
 If the data products are on different INS screens, the treatment should be compatible in the sense of the guidelines in IMO Circ.1609.